 The key range editor allows you to quickly and graphically dispose samples according to their key and velocity ranges.
 This graph further highlights configuration problems, such as zones free of samples or unwanted superpositions.

-Each sample is represented by a green rectangle.
+Each sample is represented by a rectangle.
 The color is semitransparent, so that the superposition of several elements is identifiable.
-By maintaining the left click you can:

-- change the size of a rectangle, when the mouse is over one of the edges or a rectangle;
+- change the size, when you grab one of the edges of a rectangle;

-- change the position of a rectangle, by pointing to the center of a rectangle.
+- change the position, by pointing to the center of a rectangle.

-When several rectangles are superimposed, a left simple click changes the selection.
-Maintaining the right click allows you to change the zoom.
+Maintaining the right click allows you to change the zoom around the selected point.

 The envelope editor provides a graphical overview of the 8 parameters defining the volume envelope and the 8 parameters defining the modulation envelope.
 This is thus a tool for better understanding the impact of each of these parameters.